2023 Best Value Journalism Bachelor's Degree Schools in California

 Top 10 Best Journalism Bachelor's Degree Schools

-Our analysis found California Polytechnic State University - San Luis Obispo to be the best value school for journalism students who want to pursue a bachelor’s degree in California.
-Cal Poly San Luis Obispo is a very large public school located in the suburb of San Luis Obispo.
+Our 2023 rankings named California Polytechnic State University - San Luis Obispo the best value school in California for journalism students working on their bachelor’s degree.
+Cal Poly San Luis Obispo is a very large public school located in the small suburb of San Luis Obispo.

-Cal Poly San Luis Obispo undergraduate students pay an average of $10,195 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at Cal Poly San Luis Obispo are $10,195 a year.
 After completing their Bachelor's Degree, journalism graduates from Cal Poly San Luis Obispo carry an average student debtload of $18,144.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $310.

-Cal Poly San Luis Obispo excels when it comes to quality.
-It’s ranked in the top 10% of all schools on our Best Journalism Bachelor’s Degree Schools in California list.
+In addition to its great value ranking, Cal Poly San Luis Obispo is in the top 10% of all schools on our Best Journalism Bachelor’s Degree Schools in California list.

 Full Journalism at California Polytechnic State University - San Luis Obispo Report